Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-16-Martha-Wells-Rouge-Protocol.md

 ---
-title: "4/9 | Martha Wells - Rouge Protocol"
+title: "5/9 | Martha Wells - Rouge Protocol"
 tags: novella, science fiction, space, Murderbot, cyborg, adventure
 ---

-# Core: 0/9.
-Crap.
+# Core: 2/9.
+Bad.
 Sorry but the title of this book seems to have nothing to do with the context of the book.
 Is it because of Miki's last rebellion against its owner?
 The author didn't tell anything about it.
 Did she forget it?

 Also, I'm no longer attracted by Murderbot who are more like humans now, and the book lacks novel and interesting science fantasy.